-As shown in the American Bar Association's Private Target Mergers and Acquisitions Deal Points Studies:
+As shown in the American Bar Association's Private Target Mergers and Acquisitions Deal Point Studies:

-- Inclusion of damage mitigation provisions in merger and acquisition agreements continue to trend upward over the eight ABA studies looking at these provisions (though with a slight dip in the most recent study).
-Damage mitigation provisions were included in 22% of the deals reported in the 2007 study, as compared to 60% in 2019 and 56% in 2021. - The 2019 and 2021 studies have also looked at what standard of effort was used within damage mitigation provisions included in reported deals.
-In those purchase agreements with damage mitigation provisions, 10-15% incorporated a "to the extent required by law" standard; about 85% required a different standard of mitigation effort (e.g., "commercially reasonable efforts" or "best efforts").
+• Inclusion of damage mitigation provisions in merger and acquisition agreements continue to trend significantly upward over the nine ABA studies looking at these provisions (though with a slight dip in the most recent study).
+Damage mitigation provisions were included in 22% of the deals reported in the 2007 study, increasing to a high of 69% in 2023.

+• The 2019, 2021 and 2023 studies have also looked at what standard of effort was used within damage mitigation provisions included in reported deals.
+In those purchase agreements with damage mitigation provisions, 10- 17% incorporated a "to the extent required by law" standard; 60- 85% reflected an "efforts" standard of mitigation effort (e.g., "commercially reasonable efforts, " "best efforts," etc.).